keskival/universal-embodiment/benchmark.md

 There are no rewards from eating the herbs.
 It's just something herbivores do if they want.
 And they do that in the demonstrations.

+Maybe we can make the embodiment grow as it eats herbs, and a goal would be to become longer.

 ## Stage 1 - Passive learning

 > "What are the laws of this world from my subjective experience?"